PalaVenkiReddy/Snake-Game/README.md

 # Snake and Apple Game

+### Resources
+    https://www.youtube.com/playlist?list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU - to learn the Basics of the Python

 Building snake and apple game in pygame and python

 Snake and apple game is a simple game where snake moves in particular direction automatically, and when snake eats an apple it gets longer and your score increases.